 Caruaru Pernambuco, Brazil Travel Guide

-Caruaru is located in the Agreste region of Pernambuco, a state in Brazil's Northeast.
+Caruaru is positioned in the Agreste region of Pernambuco, a state in Brazil's Northeast.
 This spot places it in a transitional zone, bridging the humid coastal forest (Zona da Mata) and the semi-arid interior (Sertão).
 This unique position gives Caruaru a distinct ecological and climatic profile, different from both the lush coast and the arid hinterland.

 The Agreste landscape around Caruaru features rolling hills and varied vegetation.
 You find remnants of Atlantic Forest species alongside plants adapted to drier conditions, characteristic of the Caatinga biome.
 This blend makes an interesting natural environment, demonstrating the biodiversity of Brazil's Northeast.